 5 Tips for Medical Residency Interviews

 So you've just graduated medical school, and you’re heading off to your residency interview.
 Should be easy enough… If you can survive medical school you can survive anything, right?
 That is true for some people, but for others, it will take preparation.
+Staff Care is here to help you prepare for your medical residency interview and beyond.
 In order to ensure that you nail your residency interview and end up in your dream program, here are some tips to make you stand out from the rest and make the most of every minute that you’re in front of the program director.

 5 Interview Tips for Medical Residents